SecretFoundation/SNIPs/SNIP-721.md

 ```

 #### <a name="expiration"></a>Expiration
-Expiration is used to set an expiration for any approvals granted in the message.
+The Expiration object is used to set an expiration for any approvals granted in the message.
 Expiration can be set to a specified blockheight, a time in seconds since epoch 01/01/1970, or "never".
 Values for blockheight and time are specified as a u64.
 If no expiration is given, it must default to "never".

 Also, because the current blockheight and time will not be available to queries until a future hardfork makes that possible, please [see above](#queryblockinfo) regarding an imprecise, and possibly delayed way to enforce expirations on queries in the meantime.
 This imprecise method must only be applied when checking an expiration during a query.
 When checking an expiration during a message, the blockheight and time are available and exact expiration must be enforced.

 * `"never"` - the approval will never expire
 * `{"at_time": 1700000000}` - the approval will expire 1700000000 seconds after 01/01/1970 (time value is u64)
-* `{"at_height": 3000000}` - the approval will expire at block height 3000000 (height value is u64)
+* `{"at_height": 3000000}` - the approval will expire at blockheight 3000000 (height value is u64)

 ### Revoke
 Revoke is used to revoke from an address the permission to transfer this single token.
 This can only be performed by the token's owner or, in compliance with CW-721, an address that has inventory-wide approval to transfer the owner's tokens (referred to as an operator later).
 However, one operator may not revoke transfer permission of even one single token away from another operator.
 Revoke is provided to maintain compliance with CW-721, but the owner can use [SetWhitelistedApproval](#setwhitelisted) to accomplish the same thing if specifying a `token_id` and `revoke_token` [AccessLevel](#accesslevel) for `transfer`.